 Conclusion: I would definitely drink this again.
 And I would also like to serve to a pal blind to see if they would identify it as a Negroni, or any gin-based cocktail.
 Just out of curiosity, as it’s yum-worthy no matter what.

 TASTING NOTES – from Togronis website.
 “A well balanced and elegant cocktail with bright notes of sweet orange peel, dark cherry and fresh Italian herbs with just a hint of gentian root that completes the bitterness Negroni enthusiasts love.” – VICTORIA VARELA / CERTIFIED SOMMELIER

 OUR STORY – also from the website.
 “Togronis was conceptualized amidst the global pandemic, when bars and restaurants had to get creative and with looser regulations, started selling drinks to go.
 Which brought up an idea: why can’t I have my favorite craft cocktail in a can?
 Togronis (Craft Negroni To Go), by Common Pour, is the first line of ready to drink craft cocktails in a can.”

-Eve Bushman has a Level Two Intermediate Certification from the Wine and Spirits Education Trust (WSET), a “certification in first globally-recognized course” as an American Wine Specialist ® from the North American Sommelier Association (NASA), Level 1 Sake Award from WSET, was the subject of a 60-minute Wine Immersion video (over 16k views), authored “Wine Etiquette for Everyone” and has served as a judge for the Long Beach Grand Cru and the Global Wine Awards.
+Eve Bushman has a Level Two Intermediate Certification from the Wine and Spirits Education Trust (WSET), a “certification in the first globally-recognized course” as an American Wine Specialist ® from the North American Sommelier Association (NASA), Level 1 Sake Award from WSET, was the subject of a 60-minute Wine Immersion video (over 16k views), authored “Wine Etiquette for Everyone” and has served as a judge for the Proof Awards, Cellarmasters, LA Wine Competition, Long Beach Grand Cru and the Global Wine Awards.
 You can email Eve@EveWine101.com to ask a question about wine or spirits.